jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        # TypeError
        # KeyError

-* let us add an exception handler to make it pass
+* add an exception handler to make it pass
   .. code-block:: python

            def test_dictionaries_raise_key_error_when_key_does_not_exist(self):